mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/authorize-all-users/index.md

 We want to ensure every developer in our GitHub organization has access to our Kubernetes clusters.

-The first thing we need to do is to set up an GitHub as an identity provider.
-For this we need to create a new OAuth Application in our GitHub Organization by filling out [this form](https://github.com/settings/applications/new).
+First, set up an GitHub as an identity provider.
+Start by creating a new OAuth Application in our GitHub Organization by filling out [this form](https://github.com/settings/applications/new).

 <p class="message--info"><strong>Important: </strong>
 Use your Konvoy URL followed by `/dex/callback` as the Authorization callback URL.